 Aiyana Willard is a Lecturer (psychology) in the Centre for Culture and Evolution at Brunel University London and a research associate at the Institute for Cognitive and Evolutionary Anthropology at Oxford.
 Her research interests are in the cultural evolution of religion, karma, witchcraft and other supernatural beliefs.

 - Lecturer in Psychology, Brunel University London, 2018-current.

 - Postdoctoral researcher, University of Texas at Austin, 2015-2017

 - PhD in Psychology, University of British Columbia, 2015

 - MA in Psychology, University of British Columbia, 2011

 Newest selected publications

-Turpin, H. and Willard, A. (2022) 'Credibility Enhancing Displays, religious scandal, and the decline of Irish Catholic orthodoxy'.
-Evolutionary Human Sciences, 0 (in press).Open Access Link
+Turpin, HD. and Willard, AK.
+(2022) 'Credibility Enhancing Displays, religious scandal and the decline of Irish Catholic orthodoxy'.
+Evolutionary Human Sciences, 4. pp. 1 - 19.Open Access Link

 Baimel, A., Apicella, C., Atkinson, Q., Bolyanatz, A., Cohen, E., Handley, C., (2022) 'Material insecurity predicts greater commitment to moralistic and less commitment to local deities: a cross-cultural investigation'.
 Religion, Brain and Behavior, 12 (1-2). pp. 4 - 17.
 ISSN: 2153-599X Open Access Linket al.